Log OBD data

 Note

-This transmits popular OBD2 PIDs with 500K bit-rate and 11-bit IDs (supported by most non-EV cars).
-See also our section on how to systematically determine what your vehicle supports
+This transmits common OBD2 PIDs with 500K bit-rate and 11-bit IDs (supported by most non-EV cars).
+See also below on how to systematically determine what your vehicle supports

 - Connect the CANedge to the OBD2 connector in your car via the OBD2-DB9 adapter[1]